docker/extension-ideas/README.md

 #### Extension Developers

-If you are interested in building extensions, but need a little inspriation, check out the discussions for some ideas!
+If you are interested in building extensions, but need a little inspiration, check out the discussions for some ideas!

 To get started building extensions, check out our [docs](https://docs.docker.com/desktop/extensions-sdk/)!